locationtech/geomesa/docs/user/nifi/examples.rst

 The first step is to add two processors to your flow, a ``GetGeoMesaKafkaRecord`` processor and an ``AvroToPutGeoMesaHBase`` processor.
-Connect the output of the ``Get`` processor to the input of the ``Put`` processor, and auto-terminate all the other connections:
+Connect the output of the ``Get`` processor to the input of the ``Put``
+processor:

 .. image:: /user/_static/img/nifi-kafka-to-hbase-flow.png
    :align: center

+For a robust system, you would want to add further processing for handling successes and failures.
+For this example, just auto-terminate all other connections for simplicity.

 Next, create a new controller service by clicking 'Configure' on the NiFi flow, then going to the Controller Services tab and clicking the ``+`` button, then selecting the ``GeoAvroRecordSetWriterFactory``.
 The